aiadvocates/pytorchblitz/optimizer/optimizer.md

  - **Number of Epochs**- the number times iterate over the dataset to update model parameters
  - **Batch Size** - the number of samples in the dataset to evaluate before you update model parameters
- - **Cost Function** - the method used to decide how to evaluate the model on a data sample to update the model parameters
  - **Learning Rate** - how much to update models parameters at each batch/epoch set this to large and you won't update optimally if you set it to small you will learn really slowly

 ```python